TJ Bramble: Chelmsford City

 Following his release from Dover, Bramble went on trial at Leyton Orient and Barnsley.
 In March 2023, Bramble signed for National League South side Chelmsford City.
 On 28 March 2023, Bramble made his debut for the club in a 1–1 Tolleshunt D'Arcy Memorial Cup draw against Heybridge Swifts.

 Welling United

 In July 2023, Bramble signed for Welling United following a successful trial.

 Maidstone United

 In June 2025, Bramble returned to the National League South following Welling United's relegation, joining Maidstone United.
+He was offered a new contract at the end of the 2025–26 season.

+Tamworth

+Bramble was announced as a new signing for National League side Tamworth on 23 June 2026.
+On 8 August 2026, Bramble made his debut for Tamworth, on the opening day of the 2026–27 season, playing in a 3–3 draw away at Boreham Wood.
+He scored his first goal for Tamworth in an away fixture against FC Halifax Town on 22 August 2026, scoring a 76th minute consolation goal in a 4–1 defeat.

 International career

 In March 2018, Bramble was called up to the Antigua and Barbuda team for a pair of friendlies against Bermuda and Jamaica.
 He made his debut in a 3–2 win over Bermuda on 22 March.

 Later the same year he featured for the "Benna Boys" in the 2018 CONCACAF U-20 Championship in the United States, scoring in a win over Sint Maarten and a loss to Honduras in the group stage.